Wondering how to cook cod? Here’s the information and recipes you need to buy cod and cook it in the oven or on the stove!

 Despite its name, lingcod (or ling cod) is not part of the cod family.
 Lingcod comes from the Pacific Ocean and is known to be quite delicious.
 Some day, I’d love to try it!

 Refrigerate fresh cod for up to two days before cooking it.
-If you bought previously frozen cod, it’s best to cook it the same day, or the next day at the latest.
+If you bought it previously frozen, it’s best to cook it the same day, or the next day at the latest.
 Store cooked cod in the refrigerator for up to three days.

 Follow your nose!
 Always sniff cod or any fish before cooking it.

-If the cod has a strong, fishy odor and smells like ammonia…throw it out.
+If it has a strong, fishy odor and smells like ammonia…throw it out.
 But first, call the store where you purchased it and report what happened.

 You’ll likely be told to bring in your receipt for a refund.
 (I always save my grocery receipts until I’ve used any meat or fish I bought.)